Emily Gray

-Emily Rose Gray (born October 5, 2000) is an American professional soccer player who plays as a midfielder for Piteå IF of the Damallsvenskan, on loan from the Utah Royals of the National Women's Soccer League (NWSL).
+Emily Rose Gray (born October 5, 2000) is an American professional soccer player who plays as a midfielder for Glasgow City of the Scottish Women's Premier League.

 Early life

 Gray was raised in the Sewell section of Washington Township, Gloucester County, New Jersey, where she attended Washington Township High School.

 College career

 Gray attended Virginia Tech where she played for the Hokies from 2018 to 2021.

 Club career

 North Carolina Courage, 2022–2023

 Gray was selected by the North Carolina Courage as the number three overall pick at the 2022 NWSL Draft.
 She made her debut for North Carolina on April 29, 2022, earning an assist.

-Utah Royals, 2024–
+Utah Royals, 2024–2026

 She was traded to Utah Royals in November 2023.

 Odense Boldklub Q (loan), 2024

 On July 19, 2024, Utah Royals announced that Gray had been loaned to Odense Boldklub Q of the Danish Kvindeliga for the remainder of the 2024 NWSL season.